katex-rs/katex-rs/docs/GETTING_STARTED.md

 git lfs pull
 ```

-The Criterion benchmark and screenshot harness expect the upstream KaTeX
+The benchmarking harness and screenshot suite expect the upstream KaTeX
 fixtures under `KaTeX/test/screenshotter`.
 Missing fixtures will cause the
 benchmark to fail with a helpful error pointing back to the commands above.